aravindkaws/CodeDeployVSTSTask/README.md

 # CodeDeployVSTSTask

-Sample appspec and powershell scripts for deploying ASP.NET and ASP.NET Core Web Apps to Amazon EC2 using CodeDeploy tasks for VSTS
+Sample appspec.yml files and powershell scripts for deploying ASP.NET classic and ASP.NETCore Web Apps to Amazon EC2 using CodeDeploy tasks for VSTS